jpatacas/bim2twin/README.md

-# IFC.js + Mapbox React app
+# BIM2TWIN

-A project exploring the integration of BIM with other data sources such as GIS, documents, etc. for the development of urban digital twins.
+A project exploring the integration of BIM with other data sources such as GIS, energy data, etc. for the development of urban digital twins.

+Main features:
+- Create projects by user based on location on world map
+- IFC model storage using Firebase (add and delete models)
+- IFC model loading using fragments, including local caching
+- IFC model viewer including IFC properties menu, floorplans viewer, clipping planes, measurements and explosion tools
+- Basic energy data management by building (using Firebase)

+Technologies used:
+- Typescript
+- React
+- IFC.js
+- Mapbox
+- Firebase

-## Available Scripts
+## Setup

 In the project directory, you can run: